dymmond/esmerald/docs/middleware/middleware.md

 # Middleware

-Esmerald includes several middleware clases unique to the application but also allowing some other ways of designing them by using [protocols](../protocols.md).
+Esmerald includes several middleware classes unique to the application but also allowing some other ways of designing them by using [protocols](../protocols.md).
 Inspired by other great frameworks, Esmerald has a similar approach for the middleware protocol.
 Let's be honest, it is not that we can reinvent the wheel on something already working out of the box.

-There are two ways of dedsigning the middleware for Esmerald.
+There are two ways of designing the middleware for Esmerald.
 [Starlette middleware](#starlette-middleware) and [Esmerald protocols](#esmerald-protocols) as both work quite well together.

 ## Starlette middleware